SystemsApproach/tcpcc/variants.rst

 general TCP alternative.

 This chapter is not exhaustive, but we instead survey a few specific use cases.
-These include the data center, where it is important to achieve good throughput without negatively impacting latency-sensitive applications; sending background traffic over an extended period of time by using only excess capacity; optimizing HTTP-based web traffic without being backward-compatible with TCP; supporting real-time streaming in a way that is TCP-friendly; and mobile cellular network with significant contention for the wireless link.
+These include tuning TCP performance for data centers;
+sending background traffic over an extended period of time using only excess capacity; optimizing HTTP-based web traffic without being backward-compatible with TCP; supporting real-time streaming in a way that is TCP-friendly; and accommodating mobile cellular networks with unique radio-induced behavior.

 7.1 Data Centers (DCTCP)
 ---------------------------